Best Supercapacitor Dash Cams 2026: Top 6 Picks

 • Front camera only — no rear coverage included

-• No built-in screen (relies on app for playback)
+• No built-in screen; playback depends on app or card access

 • Video Resolution: 4K 30FPS